Attrition Effects

 Note

-Random attrition overall results in a reduction in overall data for analysis, which will not result in attrition effects1.
+Random attrition overall results in a reduction in overall data for analysis, which will not result in attrition effects.

 Note